curl/everything-curl/libcurl/options/tls.md

 and trusted one.
 This is done by verifying that the server's certificate is signed by a Certificate Authority (CA) for which curl has a public key for and that the certificate contains the server's name.
-Failing any of these checks will cause the transfer to fail.
+Failing any of these checks cause the transfer to fail.

 For development purposes and for experimenting, curl allows an application to switch off either or both of these checks for the server or for an HTTPS